ZionLloyd05/OpeningHours/Readme.md

 This way in my opinion, there would not be a need for double loops, more like flattening up the data and all operation can be done in a linear time, In my opinion.

+#### Few Assumption made
+1. Any schedule that ends with open, will always have it's close type in the next schedule